agajansahatov/utopia.api/README.md

 The `public` folder serves static assets, including HTML, images, and videos.
 Requests to the root endpoint return the `index.html` by default, while other endpoints are handled by controller classes.

 ## API ENDPOINTS
+   - "/products": returns list of all products (the list is shuffled everytime);
+   - "/products?page=3&amount=10": returns the third page using pagination (The result set will be chosen among all products).
+The list will be having 10 records, and they will be shuffled in each other every time.
+(The records in each page doesn't change);
+   - "/products?category=1": returns all products with the given category id.
+   - "/products?page=1&amount=10&category=1": pagination using category.
+Pay attention to page and amount arguments, if you set them more than the number of the products with the given category you will get an error.
-   - "/categories": returns list of all categories (possible for a product)
+   - "/categories": returns list of all categories (possible for a product);
-   - "/roles": returns list of all roles (user roles)
+   - "/roles": returns list of all roles (user roles);
-   - "/statuses": returns list of all statuses (order statuses)
+   - "/statuses": returns list of all statuses (order statuses);
-   - "/shippers": returns list of all shippers
+   - "/shippers": returns list of all shippers;
-   - "/payment-methods": returns list of all payment methods
+   - "/payment-methods": returns list of all payment methods;
    - "/categorized-products": returns list of all categorized products;
 ## Contribution